15 University Graduate CV Examples [& Templates]

 • In a field such as marketing, don’t gloss over the projects you’ve undertaken throughout university.

-• Whether you’ve increased traffic to your personal blog or volunteered to create campaigns for a local organisation, those efforts are very important because employers will, once more, recognise your initiative as well as how you utilise your skills when you’re not on the clock.
+• Whether you’ve increased traffic to your personal blog or volunteered to create campaigns for a local organisation, those endeavours matter a great deal because employers will, once again, recognise your initiative as well as how you utilise your skills when you’re not on the clock.

 Nursing College Graduate CV